 Truro City of Lights

-Nothing heralds the Christmas season quite like the warm glow of festive lights and this year the theme is Heros.
+Nothing heralds the Christmas season quite like the warm glow of festive lights and this year's theme is soon to be confirmed.
 The hugely anticipated Truro City of Lights festival and parade lights up the city in in spectacular fashion delighting the crowds who gather to see display.
 The

 One of the most anticipated family events in Cornwall’s festive calendar, the City of Lights is a vividly creative celebration incorporating art, music, dance and, as its name suggests, light.
 The event features a dazzling procession of giant handmade withy and tissue lanterns floating through the streets carried by professional artists accompanied by a host of smaller lanterns carried by Cornish school children and local community and youth groups.
 Every year the procession has a different theme and is escorted by feast of music and dance including samba, brass bands and pipes & drums.
 In advance of the procession, there is music throughout the city including performances by school groups and the festivities continue after the procession with more outdoor music performances at various locations.